 Thus, a major activity of the department is to educate engineers to meet the needs of the industry.
-Also, the department, by its graduate program, plays a vital role in the continuing education of electrical engineers for industry.
+Also, the department, by its graduate program, plays a vital role in the continuing education of electrical and computer engineers for industry.
 Hence, it is important for the department to receive feedback from industry on the effectiveness of its academic programs and to receive input regarding changes in the curriculum needed to keep pace with the changing needs of industry.
 Therefore, the Department of Electrical and Computer Engineering has established an Industry Advisory Board that will function as a communication channel between the department and industry.
 By participating in this activity, industry will be able to provide timely input in the education of its engineers and so have available an engineering work force well educated with necessary skills needed for a fast changing industrial environment.
 The scope, the membership, and the structure of the Department of Electrical and Computer Engineering Industrial Advisory Board are outlined below.

 Scope and Role

-The role of the Industry Advisory Board of the Department of Electrical and Computer Engineering is to provide a forum for communications between the department, industry, and working electrical engineers in the region.
+The role of the Industry Advisory Board of the Department of Electrical and Computer Engineering is to provide a forum for communications between the department, industry, and working electrical and computer engineers in the region.
 This formal dialogue will enable the groups to identify and discuss areas of mutual interest.
 Specifically, it is the desire of the university, college, and the department that the industries in the region interact with the Department of Electrical and Computer Engineering in its efforts to develop and maintain a dynamic curriculum for its degree programs, establish and support appropriate laboratory and other educational facilities, and provide opportunities for its faculty to be current in their teaching and research disciplines.
 The Industry Advisory Board will provide advice and counsel regarding the department's academic programs, facilities, areas of growth relevant to the needs of the industry, and such other matters for incorporation into the department's planning process, and will assist the department in finding resources to achieve the above objectives.
 Thus, the topics addressed by the Board may include, but will not be limited to, departmental goals and objectives, industry needs for instructional programs, co-op programs, scholarship and fellowship programs, and faculty development programs.

 The Board will meet once a year for one day during the Spring Semester to carry out its business.
 Additional meetings may be called as deemed appropriate by the Board or the department.
 It is expected that each individual member or his/her company will bear the lodging, travel, and other expenses associated with the meeting.